The Being That Ensues From What Cannot Be Explained (short story)

 Dont Wish Me Luck (poetry chapbook)

-Thom Young, a writer from Texas, is a M.A. degree holder that has been featured in Commonline Journal, 3AM Magazine, Crack the Spine, Word Riot, 48th Street Press, and countless others.
-He is a #1 Amazon best-seller of poetry chapbooks such as A Little Black Dress Called Madness, and Live Like A Ghost... and a 2008 Million Writers Award Nominee for fiction.
+Thom Young, a writer from Texas, holds an MA and has been featured in PBS Newshour, Commonline Journal, 3AM Magazine, Crack the Spine, Word Riot, University of Chicago Press, Red Flag Poetry, 48th Street Press, and countless others.
+He is a #1 Amazon best-seller of poetry chapbooks such as A Little Black Dress Called Madness and a 2008 Million Writers Award Nominee for fiction.
+He was a Pushcart Prize nominee in 2016.

 HEAD (poetry chapbook)